jdcloudcom/en/documentation/Networking/Direct-Connection/Operation-Guide/Direct-Connection-Management/Private-Virtual-Interface-Configuration.md

 ### Operation Steps
 ##### 1. Create Private Virtual Interface
 Customers that have a Physical Connection in the status of "available" can use a Private Virtual Interface.
-a) Log in [JD Cloud & AI Private Virtual Interface Console](https://cns-console.jdcloud.com/host/dedicatedVif/list);  </br>
+a) Log in [JD Cloud & AI Private Virtual Interface Console](https://cns-console.jdcloud.com/host/dedicatedVif/list);  <br />
-b) Select region and click **Create**;</br>
+b) Select region and click **Create**;<br />
-c) Enter the name of Private Virtual Interface, select a Physical Connection and Border Gateway, allocate vlanId, routing method, BGP ASN of client device, BGP key pair, BGP interconnection address and description, and create a Private Virtual Interface;</br>
+c) Enter the name of Private Virtual Interface, select a Physical Connection and Border Gateway, allocate vlanId, routing method, BGP ASN of client device, BGP key pair, BGP interconnection address and description, and create a Private Virtual Interface;<br />
 d) After a Private Virtual Interface is created, and a period of configuration distribution, the Private Virtual Interface shall enter into the status of "available".
-The configuration distribution process involves the cloud configuration distribution, as well as vlan connection with the client, BGP Session establishment, BGP route learning, etc. Please complete the relevant configuration in the client device in advance;</br>
+The configuration distribution process involves the cloud configuration distribution, as well as vlan connection with the client, BGP Session establishment, BGP route learning, etc. Please complete the relevant configuration in the client device in advance;<br />

 ```
   Only available Physical Connection supports Private Virtual Interface creation.